Design map-based visualizations

 Round($feature.Longitude,2)

-The Latitude Rounded and Longitude Rounded fields should be rounded to two decimal places.
+The Latitude Rounded and Longitude Rounded fields are rounded to two decimal places.

 Note: